title: Client. Task Client

 const emitter = new EventEmitter();

-setMaxListeners(5, target, emitter);
+setMaxListeners(5, target, emitter);Parameters

-Name | Type | Description |
+| Name | Type | Description |

 n? | number | A non-negative number.
 The maximum number of listeners per EventTarget event. |

-...eventTargets | (EventEmitter <DefaultEventMap > | EventTarget )[] | Zero or more or instances.
+...eventTargets | (EventEmitter<DefaultEventMap> | EventTarget)[] | Zero or more or instances.
 If none are specified, n is set as the default max for all newly created and objects. |

 Returns